Searching for an ultimate guide to mobile game marketing?

 Paid marketing includes paid advertising campaigns on different ad networks.
 Organic mobile game marketing is a term that describes all free marketing strategies that can result in more users.
 For example, optimizing the app store, posting on social media, maintaining a website, etc.

-A good user acquisition strategy includes both.
+A good mobile game marketing strategy includes both.

 Paid Mobile Game Marketing